 Today, we live in an informed economy.
 Anybody looking for any product/service can do a proper evaluation before he makes a purchase even without getting in touch with any sales person from that company.
-He does this through the collateral available at the company website and at independent forums.
-I really classify collateral into 2 parts,
+It is important to get your marketing collateral up and available at your digital properties.
+A prospect will look through the collateral available at the company website and at independent forums.
+I really classify the collateral into 2 parts,

 - Strategic collateral that helps others form opinions about your product/service in a subtle way.
 Examples are white papers, article posts, webinars, PR

 While companies can make a choice about when they would like to launch into strategic collateral, they just have to get their tactical collateral in place before they define their go-to-market.

 How does one go about generating this, then in a structured form.
 Here are some simple steps that will ensure that you can get your marketing collateral up and ready for sales engagement in less than 2 weeks.

 Assemble your major stakeholders, management, sales of your company and conduct a workshop on what the company/solution messaging should be.
 A good idea is to find out why some of your top clients decided to and continue to work with you.
 Primary messaging levers will include max 1 to 2 items, while secondary messaging levers could be another 3-4 items.
 Try and restrict your total messaging areas to less than 6-7.